 What is the notion of the national identity and could we agree on common values?
 What is it that forms the nation apart from geography, justice and freedom?

 I have written before on the economic benefits of immigration and the mix of cultures.
 But I wonder about the impact of countries taking in so many people, the changing demographics if immigrants do not speak the national language and the change in the balance of local culture.

-The far right might gain ground on these issues but the left must address them too.
+The far-right might gain ground on these issues, but the left must address them too.
 Nobody on the left dares pronounce against immigration; socialism focuses on integration.
 And rightly so.
 But would anyone choose positive immigration?
 Some say that we need foreign workers to bolster the workforce.
 Would it not be better to retrain currently unemployed people?

-Mass migration is for social reasons, people fleeing war or persecution, but would you actually call for people to come here?
+Migration is for social reasons, people fleeing war or persecution, but would you actually call for people to come here?
 We might like their food and understand that mixing cultures is good for our own, but what is the risk of losing our own culture?
 Is it at risk of extinction or just improvement?

 Most agree that the fundamental values are those of justice, that the courts are supreme and that all adhere to their rulings.
 The UK has a thousand years of history and law.
 But do right-wingers think that African, Caribbean, Pakistani or Afghan immigrants want to overthrow the state?
 No more than certain white individuals.